roastduck/FreeTensor/README.md

 ## Run

-To run any program with IR, one should add the `python/` and `build/` directory to `PYTHONPATH` first.
+To run any program with FreeTensor, one should add the `python/` and `build/` directory to `PYTHONPATH` first.

-E.g. to run a python program `a.py` with IR in the `build/` directory,
+E.g. to run a python program `a.py` with FreeTensor in the `build/` directory,

 ```sh
 PYTHONPATH=../python:../build:$PYTHONPATH python3 a.py